 The Five Minute Journal is a great way to build this habit, and draw attention to the patterns in your life, both good and bad.
 Here’s how it works:

-You could do the same on a blank piece of paper, or use the app.
-Whatever works!
+You could do the same on a blank piece of paper, or use the appIf you are still designing a routine, use this Tony Robbins morning routine template as a starting point:

 Productivity hack #3: Plan your month!